Manu Ginobili Mocks His Own Baldness With Hilarious, Self-Aware Photo

-There once was a time when Manu Ginobili had hair that flowed like the salmon of Capistrano.
-But those days, like his hair, are gone and never coming back.
+There once was a time when Manu Ginobili had perhaps the best hair in the NBA.
+But those days are gone and are never coming back.

 And he knows it.

-The San Antonio Spurs guard mocked his own baldness Tuesday, in one of the most perfectly executed acts of self awareness you will ever see.
+The San Antonio Spurs guard mocked his own baldness Tuesday, in one of the most perfectly executed acts of self-awareness you will ever see.

 Someone get this man a lifetime supply of Rogaine.

-It’s debatable who’s more majestic: Ginobilio or the eagle.
+It’s debatable who’s more majestic: Ginobilio or the bald eagle.
 We’re inclined to go with the eagle, but Ginobili’s history of bat-swatting proves he’s no slouch in the predator department.

 Ginobili, and the oasis perched atop his head, reportedly will return to San Antonio for a 16th season with the Spurs.